XingFramework/xing-book/tutorial/projects/adding_a_project_detail_page.md

 ```

 When we call `shortLink` on a project in a list, the project's `self` link is matched up against the `template` link for the list, to extract a shortened version of the URL.
 In the example above, `/projects/5` is compared against `/project/{id}` to extract a shorthand of `5` to refer to the project.

+If everything has gone well so far, we've completed setting up a detail page for projects, and you can now get to a project detail from the projects list.

+## Wrapping up - Stylesheet, Cleanup, A Relayer Improvement